UWC2-PYTHON/ProgrammingInPython/source/modules/SubclassingAndInheritance.rst

 Wrap Up
 -------

-Thinking OO in Python:

-Think about what makes sense for your code:
+Thinking OO in Python, think about what makes sense for your code:

 * Code re-use
 * Clean APIs